vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/README.md

-# lab1-deploy-tidb-cluster-on-aws-eks
+# Lab 1: Deploy TiDB Cluster on AWS EKS

 This lab deploys a TiDB cluster on an AWS EKS.
 The deployment process is automated with Pulumi, which is a popular infrastructure as code (IaC) framework.

 ## Introduction

-> Why cloud platform?
+> Why using cloud platform (AWS)?

-Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the internet ("the cloud") to offer faster innovation, flexible resources, and economies of scale, as your business needs change.
+Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the internet ("the cloud") to offer **faster innovation**, **flexible resources**, and **economies of scale**, as **your business needs change**.

 > Why Kubernetes (EKS)?

+Kubernetes offers automating deployment, scaling, and management of containerized applications.
+Adopting Kubernetes ultimately **accelerates business** and **saves costs** under relatively high application workload.

 Amazon EKS is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS.

-Kubernetes offers automating deployment, scaling, and management of containerized applications.
-Adopting Kubernetes ultimately accelerates business and saves costs under relatively high application workload.
+> Why Operator?

+Operators are software extensions to Kubernetes that use custom resources to manage applications and their components.

+At first, there is Kubernetes, which is capable of scaling and being usable in extremely diverse contexts and applications.
+To **do more complex things**, capability of Kubernetes must be extended and more sophisticated automations must be created, suited to individual applications and their specific domain of action.
+This is where the Operators come in.

 > Why TiDB?